sardana-org/sardana/doc/source/devel/howto_recorders.rst

     * JsonRecorder [*]
     * OutputRecorder

+* generic [*]
+..
+TODO Need to document the implementation and configuration

 [*] Scan Framework provides mechanisms to enable and select this recorders using the environment variables.